-Figure 4.3 describes the operation sequence of the disk drive at power-on.
+Figure 4.4 describes the operation sequence of the disk drive at power-on.
 The outline is described below.

 - a) After the power is turned on, the disk drive executes the MPU bus test, internal register read/write test, and work RAM read/write test.
-When the self-diagnosis terminates successfully, the disk drive starts the spindle motor. - b) The disk drive executes self-diagnosis (data buffer read/write test) after enabling response to the ATA bus. - c) After confirming that the spindle motor has reached rated speed, the head assembly is loaded on the disk. - d) The disk drive positions the heads onto the SA area and reads out the system information. - e) The drive becomes ready.
-The host can issue commands. - f) The disk drive executes self-calibration.
-This collects data for VCM torque and mechanical external forces applied to the actuator, and updates the calibrating value.
+When the self-diagnosis terminates successfully, the disk drive starts the spindle motor. - b) The disk drive executes self-diagnosis (data buffer read/write test) after enabling response to the ATA bus. - c) After confirming that the spindle motor has reached rated speed, the head assembly is loaded on the disk. - d) The disk drive positions the heads onto the SA area and reads out the system information. - e) The disk drive sets up a requirement for execution of self-seek-calibration.
+This collects data for VCM torque and mechanical external forces applied to the actuator, and updates the calibrating value. - f) The drive becomes ready.
+The host can issue commands.

-Figure 4.3 Power-on operation sequence
+Figure 4.4 Power-on operation sequence